CoryMcCartan/adjustr/README.md

 [![Codecov test coverage](https://codecov.io/gh/CoryMcCartan/adjustr/branch/master/graph/badge.svg)](https://codecov.io/gh/CoryMcCartan/adjustr?branch=master)
 <!-- badges: end -->

+Sensitivity analysis is a critical component of a good modeling workflow.
+Yet as the number and power of Bayesian computational tools has increased, the options for sensitivity analysis have remained largely the same: compute importance sampling weights manually, or fit a large number of similar models, dramatically increasing computation time.
+Neither option is satisfactory for most applied modeling.

-**adjustr** is an R package which provides functions to help assess the sensitivity of a Bayesian model (fitted with [Stan](https://mc-stan.org)) to the specification of its likelihood and priors.
+**adjustr** is an R package which aims to make sensitivity analysis faster and easier, and works with Bayesian models fitted with [Stan](https://mc-stan.org).
 Users provide a series of alternate sampling specifications, and the package uses Pareto-smoothed importance sampling to estimate the posterior under each specification.
 The package also provides functions to summarize and plot how posterior quantities quantities change across specifications.

-The package aims to provide simple interface that makes it as easy as possible for modellers to try out various adjustments to their Stan models, without needing to write any specific Stan code or even recompile or rerun their model.
+The package provides simple interface that makes it as easy as possible for modellers to try out various adjustments to their Stan models, without needing to write any specific Stan code or even recompile or rerun their model.